bluejayA/substation/docs/reference/api/integration.md

 # Integration Guide

-CrossPlatformTimer utilities and integration examples for building complete applications with OSClient and SwiftNCurses.
+This guide covers CrossPlatformTimer utilities and integration patterns for building complete applications with OSClient and SwiftNCurses.
+If you're just learning the individual APIs, check the API reference first.
+This is where the pieces come together.

 ## CrossPlatformTimer API